-CCTA is a local voluntary organisation which has a sole responsibility for the development of sustainable tourism with the Carlingford and Cooley Peninsula and surrounding local regions.
+CCTA is a local voluntary organisation which has responsibility for the development of sustainable tourism in Carlingford and the Cooley Peninsula.
 CCTA’s role is to:

 - Influence people to travel to and throughout the peninsula.

 - Increase the economic benefits to the area from tourism.

 - Help foster a sustainable tourism industry in the area.

 Winner of European Destination of Excellence 2008